Sensational (song)

 "Sensational" is a song by American singer Chris Brown from his eleventh studio album 11:11.
 The song was released as the album's second single on October 20, 2023, under CBE.
 It features guest vocals from Nigerian singers Davido and Lojay.

-The song was written by Chris Brown, Sean Kingston, Davido and Lojay, while its production was handled by DJ Hardwerk.
+The song was written by Chris Brown, Sean Kingston, Davido and Lojay, and produced by DJ Hardwerk.
 "Sensational" is an Afrobeats song, featuring romantic lyrical content.
 Critical reception towards the song was positive, with critics complimenting the artists' performances and its production.
 "Sensational" marked Davido and Lojay's first entry on the US Billboard Hot 100, and Brown's 117th.
 Its accompanying music video was released alongside the song, and was directed by videographer Child.
 The song won two NAACP Image Awards.

 Background and release

 On October 13, 2023, Brown posted pictures of a then-upcoming music video on his Instagram account, teasing on the caption the release of "sensational new music".
-Four days prior to the song's release, on October 16, Brown unveiled it as the second single from 11:11, along with its title, featured artists and release date, posting a video on his Instagram account where he performs a choreography for it with his dancing crew.
+On October 16, four days before the song’s release, Brown unveiled it as the second single from 11:11, along with its title, featured artists and release date, posting a video on his Instagram account where he performs a choreography for it with his dancing crew.

 Brown and Davido already worked on several songs together prior to "Sensational", including "Blow My Mind", "Lower Body", "Under the Influence", "Shopping Spree" and "Nobody Has to Know".
 The song also marks the second collaboration between Brown and Lojay, following the 2022 remix of the latter's single "Monalisa".